yepterence/Project5/README.md

 # Project5-IPND_Titanic
-Data analysis project for intro to programming online course regarding Titanic disaster
+Data analysis project for intro to programming online course regarding Titanic disaster.
+Be sure to download the input folder as the .ipynb file for the code requires that in order to view the results of all the cells.
+In order to view the report, download project-submissionv2.html.

 VARIABLE DESCRIPTIONS:
 survival        Survival